padok-team/Padok-Stack/terraform/README.md

  - yet they can interact to with one another

 **Network considerations:**
+ - **[DEPRECATED]**
     - Sooner or later, we will want the apps in the Kubernetes cluster to be able to connect to the database
     - However:
        - The cluster is for now deployed in the `default VPC`
        - The database lies in the `Service Producer VPC`
     - So to enable private connections between apps and the database (i.e. without going through public Internet), you need to peer the VPCs
     - **Careful:** don't try to ping the database to test its connectivity, because inter VPC pings may not be enabled
+ - As of today we use instead the public address with a cloudsql proxy as a sidecar container inside the api pod More information about this in the [kubernetes](../kubernetes/README.md) part

 Terraform design
 ----------------